SAP-samples/teched2022-AD160/exercises/1_CreateAppGyverProject/README.md

     ![](images/49.png)

-15. <b>Request body mapper</b> value will be binded after creating the process using SAP BUILD PROCEESS AUTOMATION.
+15. <b>Request body mapper</b> value will be binded after creating the process using SAP BUILD PROCESS AUTOMATION.

     Click on <b>SAVE DATA RESOURCE</b>.
-The a connection between your Application and Process is created using Destinations.
+The connection between your Application and Process is created using Destinations.
     ![](images/53.png)

-16. Add another Data entity to store the invoice in Document Management Service.
+16. Add another data entity to store the invoice in Document Management Service.
     > For this data connection, Destinations are not used because, the response from Document Management Service is in XML format.
 AppGyver can only read JSON responses.<br> Because of this reason Document Management Service is connected using DIRECT REST API. <br><br>

   Click on <b> CREATE DATA ENTITY</b> and now select <b>REST API direct integration</b>.